 BUDs in The Transition Inter-Community Network can respond to requests from other BUDs, Intentional Communities, Co-ops etc. for help during times of crises (particularly crucial points of a direct action campaign, for aid with financial difficulties, or for assistance in resolving internal conflicts).
 Crunch! calls may come from far away BUDs, Intentional Communities, Co-ops etc.

 The Transition website is not just offering "free material"- our team and fellow Contributors are investing in YOU!
 We want you to invest in yourself, first with time by being a Supporter.
 We know if you like what you see here on the site, you will follow through with the steps outlined in Your Action Plan.
 Once you see real results you will break free from the consumer mindset this current system has reinforced and start being a producer who invests more time and Contributes financially as well.
-Contributors know that a site like this deserves people who take action right away or are smart enough to leave so others can make cultural shift happen without them.
+Contributors know that a site like this deserves people who take action right away or are wise enough to step-aside so others can make cultural shift happen without them.
 Active users on this site know that with all that is going on in the world there is no time to waste.
 Many of the techniques and methods shared on this site have worked for hundreds of thousands of people.
 This is not material based on theory, but time-tested "in the trenches" life experiences that span the course of decades.
-People who have excuse after excuse about why they are unable to accomplish the items found in the Action Plan, are best left to spending more time on their own personal beliefs rather than reading social change related websites like this one.
+People who choose to make excuses of why they are unable to accomplish the items found in the Action Plan, are better off working on their own personal beliefs and development rather than reading social change related websites like this one.
 No goal can be reached with a mind that is not ready to reach it, and a heart that has no passion for it.

 Anyone can talk a big game about what they’re going to do.
 A Contributor is someone who was once a Supporter, but wants to become more proactive and is assisting with a monthly contribution to be used as pooled funds to help The Transition grow, create and implement programs that in turn create social change.